Cairo Santos: Personal life

 On 15 September 2013, Santos' father died in a plane crash in Brazil.
 "I used to talk to my dad every day, all the time.
 We were very close.
 He was my biggest fan, very supportive of my career, always wishing me to do well, no matter what.
 He will always be there for me.
 I know.
 After each successful kick or game I always think about him.
 I point my fingers to the sky in honor of him."

 In the 2016 "My Cause My Cleats" NFL campaign, Santos honored Chapecoense, a Brazilian association football club, due to the aircraft crash that occurred with the delegation of the club killing 71 people in Colombia on 28 November 2016.

+Santos is a naturalized US citizen.